TheEdoRan/next-safe-action/website/docs/safe-action-client/instance-methods.md

 ### When to use `action` or `stateAction`

-The only difference between `action` and `stateAction` is that [`useStateAction`](/docs/execution/hooks/usestateaction) hook **requires** you to use `stateAction` when defining a new Server Action function.
+The only difference between `action` and `stateAction` is that [`useStateAction`](/docs/execution/hooks/usestateaction) hook **requires** the usage of `stateAction` when defining a new Server Action function.
 Using `stateAction` changes the function signature: the first argument of the safe action will be `prevResult`, and the second one the client input, if a validation schema was passed to [`schema`](#schema) method.

-Note that when you use `stateAction`, and you also want to access `prevResult` in `serverCodeFn`, you **must** type the returned data type of the function, since it can't be inferred, due to TypeScript limitations.
-You can see an example of this in the [`useStateAction` usage](/docs/execution/hooks/usestateaction#example) section.
+Note that when you use `stateAction`, and also want to access `prevResult` in `serverCodeFn`, you **must** type the returned data type of the function, since it can't be inferred, due to TypeScript limitations.
+See an example of this in the [`useStateAction` usage](/docs/execution/hooks/usestateaction#example) section.

 ### `serverCodeFn`